 The development branch should always be named

-master, for consistency across projects.
+main, for consistency across projects.

 Branches are named according to their use, and words are delimited by dashes.
 You sould use Productive/Jira task number when possible.
 Some examples: